THE BASS SISTERS

 I can officially say, “I adore both of you!”
 Your wisdom and thoughtful words seriously blessed me which means you did the same for a whole lot of people!
 In a time when life seems crazy, you both brought joy and calm!
 Thank you!

 We really appreciate you both taking time to share your inspiration with the SheFactor and Policy Circle network.

 I really appreciate how principled, smart, freedom loving and nice you all are.
 BTW, it really takes all four to be effective.

 Dee Dee and Deana are champions of entrepreneurs.
 Over fifteen years ago, they took the brave step and became small business owners when they launched their public affairs firm.
 Bass Public Affairs survives and thrives because of faithful prayers backed by strategic actions.
 Generous slices of their Mama’s pound cake provide fuel along the way.

 Prayer and Pound Cake shares tactical business lessons that have helped them beat recessions, depressions, and global pandemics.
 Their most important lessons come from the Holy Scriptures shared in the book.

-In addition to their work with Bass Public Affairs, they co-host a weekly podcast, Policy and Pound Cake.
-They also co-host a television show, Beyond The Narrative, which airs in Washington, D.C.
+In addition to their work with Bass Public Affairs, they co-host a podcast, Policy & Pound Cake.
 Sought after public speakers, the Bass Sisters have shared their opinions and insights on national and international media outlets, including the BBC, SKY News, Fox News, CNN, MSNBC and the Black News Channel.

 The Bass Sisters grew up in Columbus, Georgia, but today call the Washington, D.C. metro area home.
 Dee Dee is married to Brian Wilbon.
 They have four children and live in Upper Marlboro, Maryland.
-Deana lives three point one miles from Dee Dee with her husband, La Forrest Williams.
+Deana lives 3.1 miles from Dee Dee with her husband, La Forrest Williams.